Honeywell Gent: Sounder Tones

-All Gent loop-powered sounders can output 3 different tones, except on older panels, where there is only support for 2 tones.
+All Gent loop-powered sounders can output 3 different tones, except on older panels, where there is only support for 2 tones, and the Nano, where there is support for 4 tones.
 These tones can be customised in the commissioning tool, for example, disabling the voice function for a tone, or disabling the strobe or VAD for a tone, and there are limited customisation options available from the panel itself.
 In addition to this, there is an additional bell tone that can be enabled in the commissioning tool on S-Quad and S-Cubed devices that are fitted with a voice sounder.
 Signal 3 in the 2019 update was changed slightly from "Attention please, This is an emergency, please leave the building by the nearest available exit!" to " Attention please, please leave the building by the nearest available exit!

 There is also an additional tone used individually on sounders to locate them, known as find device, or Signal 0.

 The default configuration for sounders on a Vigilon panel are as follows:

 The S-Quad and S-Cubed voice sounders are fitted with flash memory chips, that store the voice messages, along with the bell tone.
 The contents of the flash chip are ordered as follows:

 It is possible to have these voice messages re-written to custom messages e.g. for example designed for a specific building.